Gregg Hymowitz: Early career

-In 2016, the firm launched a maritime lending vehicle.
-As of March 2019, they have more than fifty vessels financed with a size of an investment of over a billion dollars in commitments, of which $600 has been deployed, followed by the aviation business which provides direct lending to aircraft companies, taking advantage of the lack of bank lenders in the maritime sector.

-As of February 2020, Legg Mason owned 65% of EntTrust Global.
-In February 2020, Leg Mason was acquired by Franklin Resources for $4.5 billion.
-Instead of being incorporated into Franklin Resources as a result of the deal, Hymowitz agreed to make EnTrust Global an independent, private company by buying back Legg Mason's share of EnTrust.
-In April 2020, EnTrust launched Blue Sky strategy for investment in the global aviation industry which has raised $400 million.
+In February 2020, Legg Mason was acquired by Franklin Resources for $4.5 billion.
+Instead of being incorporated into Franklin Resources as a result of the deal, Hymowitz agreed to reacquire EnTrust by buying back Legg Mason's share of EnTrust.
+Hymowitz later sold a 20% minority stake in EnTrust to the Brunei Sovereign Wealth Fund.

-He also serves as Chair of EnTrust Global's Investment Committee, Compensation Committee and Financial & Control Committee, and is a member of the Blue Ocean Executive Committee.
-In December 2020, EnTrust Global closed a $2.1 billion fundraising for the Blue Ocean Fund.

 EnTrust Global and GMF Capital formed EG Acquisitions, a blank-check special-purpose acquisition company.
 EG Acquisitions filed for a $250 million IPO in April 2021.
 In October 2022, it was announced that EG Acquisitions would merge with private jet company flyExclusive, taking the company public with a combined value of $600 million.

-EnTrust Global raised an additional $925 million for the Blue Ocean Fund between April and June 2021, and announced plans to acquire Maas Capital from Dutch bank ABN Amro.